 Most cruises to Karimunjawa Islands visit Pulau Menyawakan Island, famous for its Kura Kura Resort.

 The major source of income for the locals is fishing, followed by commerce and services.
-Travel from Java to Karimunjawa is often limited during rainy season (January-March) as bad weather can bring huge waves to the area.
+Travel from Java to Karimunjawa is often limited during the rainy season (January-March) as bad weather can bring huge waves to the area.
 Karimunjawa Islands offer a number of snorkeling destinations, but there is pressure on local resources due to the rapidly expanding tourism industry.

 Karimunjawa Islands Indonesia cruise terminal